 I enlisted under a four-year contract as a culinary specialist (CS) in the United States Navy in 2007.
 After eight amazing weeks of boot camp in Great Lakes, I spent four more fantastic weeks across the street at “A” school, learning to make omelets and bake dinner rolls (Navy folks know those dinner rolls on a ship are on point!).
 Then it was off to the fleet.

 When I enrolled at Penn State as an undergraduate journalism major in 2010, I had transfer credit that would cover my health and physical activities (GHA) credit requirements.
 Many of you will separate from the military with a Joint Services Transcript (JST), or a Community College of the Air Force (CCAF) transcript, packed full of credit earned from various military schools and training.
-Keep in mind that credit earned in the military may not make sense for the major you’ve chosen at Penn State World Campus.
-It’s worth getting a preliminary audit of those credits or, once you’ve been accepted, receiving a degree audit to find out if some of those credits can be applied to the requirements for your major.
+Keep in mind that credit earned in the military may not satisfy requirements for the major you’ve chosen at Penn State World Campus.

 It’s important to note that Penn State World Campus does not require applicants to submit their JST.
 However, we encourage you to do so because there may be applicable credit that you didn’t even realize you had!
 Applicants who have served, or are serving in the Air Force are required to submit their CCAF transcript.